LeBron And Kobe’s Leaked 2014 NBA All-Star Sleeved Uniforms Are The Last Straw In The Uniform War

 It's a weird motivation, but when you're a kid, that kind of stuff matters.

-Beginning last season, the NBA started transitioning to a new uniform style; lighter weight, different graphics, and, most notably, tiny, skin-tight sleeves.
-The overwhelming response has been, at best, luke warm.
-At worst, the Christmas day “Big Logo” debacle — which was unanimously panned by people with eyeballs.
+Beginning last season, the NBA began transitioning to a new uniform style: lighter weight, larger graphics and, most notably, tiny, skin-tight sleeves.
+The overwhelming response to this move has been, at best, lukewarm.
+At worst, the Christmas day "Big Logo" debacle, which was unanimously panned by people with eyeballs.
 Now, French website basket4ballers.com has leaked what appears to be the 2014 Adidas-designed NBA All-Star uni, and guess what?
 It has sleeves.

-First of all, sleeved jerseys (and this one in particular) already exist.
-They’re called “warm ups.”
+First of all, sleeved jerseys (and this one in particular) already exist, and they're called "warm ups."
 The idea of transitioning the pre-game outfit to primetime confuses the shit out of me.
 It seems redundant.
 Imagine wearing jeans underneath some khakis.
 Seems ridiculous, right?
-That’s because it is.
+That's because it is.
 And layering two of the exact same shirts underneath one another in an NBA setting seems poorly planned and unnecessary.

 Secondly, the graphics that accompany the sleeves seem to try too hard to make the uniform not look like the mustard-stained Hanes t-shirt you wear when you're sitting around your home, farting.
 Adidas goes out of its way to render overly futuristic designs on the front of said uniforms, which almost always look silly, because after all, it's a basketball uniform, and not a Spartan suit from the Halo games.
 In compensating for the bold choice to make the jersey different, they end up making them look like the corny, over-designed logos from the early 2000's.